api3-ecosystem/prediction-market-guide/guide.md

 ## Coding the Settlement Contract

-We can now move forward and start coding the settlement contract that will be responsible for concluding the prediction on the settlement date.
+We can now move forward and start understanding the settlement contract that will be responsible for concluding the prediction on the settlement date.

-Make a new file called `Settlement.sol` in the `/contracts` directory and add the following code:
+Under `backend/contracts/common`, you'll find `Settlement.sol` contract.

 ```solidity
 //SPDX-License-Identifier:MIT